Cody-no/ModMail/README.md

 #### config.json

 - `token` is your bot account's token from the Discord Developer Portal.
+This value can be set in a `.env` file.
+- `OPENAI_API_KEY` should also be placed in the `.env` file if you use the AI features.
 - `guild_id` is your server's ID.
 - `category_id` is the ID of the category that tickets to be created in.
 You will have to create this yourself.
 - `log_channel_id` is the ID of the channel that ticket logs will be sent in.